Skip to content

 What to Expect from a Pre-Shipment Inspection in Nepal

-When you import handmade goods from Nepal, a pre-shipment inspection (PSI) is your last line of defence before the container ships.
-Unlike factory audits or mid-production checks, a PSI examines finished, packed product that is ready to leave the factory.
-It is the inspection that matters most because it directly decides whether your order arrives as agreed.
+When you import handmade goods from Nepal, a pre-shipment inspection (PSI) is basically your last chance to catch problems before the container ships.
+Unlike factory audits or mid-production checks, a PSI looks at finished, packed product that's ready to leave.
+It matters most because it directly decides whether your order shows up the way you agreed.

-At Nepal Trade Solutions, we perform PSI for buyers importing carpets, pashmina, felt products, handicrafts, garments, and metal crafts from Nepali manufacturers.
-Every inspection follows the ANSI/ASQ Z1.4 AQL standard — the same sampling methodology used by SGS, Bureau Veritas, and QIMA globally.
+At Nepal Trade Solutions, we run PSI for buyers importing carpets, pashmina, felt, handicrafts, garments, and metal crafts from Nepal.
+Every inspection follows the ANSI/ASQ Z1.4 AQL standard — same methodology SGS, Bureau Veritas, and QIMA use globally.

 The AQL sampling plan determines how many units are inspected based on your total order size.
 For most consumer goods, we recommend AQL 2.5 — meaning up to 2.5% defective units are acceptable.
 For premium or high-value orders, AQL 1.5 provides a stricter threshold.
 Our inspectors apply the correct sampling size from the ANSI/ASQ Z1.4 tables automatically.